K2E7/Calculator/README.md

 7. Review and update typography settings in `ui/theme/Type.kt` for optimal readability.
 8. Run the application on an emulator or physical device to test and observe the changes.

-## Contributions

-We warmly welcome contributions to enhance the R37URN0 Calculator!
-If you have ideas for new features, improvements, or bug fixes, please submit pull requests.
-Adhere to the project's coding standards and guidelines when contributing.

 ## License

 The R37URN0 Calculator is released under the [MIT License](link_to_license_file), permitting use in personal and commercial projects.